Latency and Delay Compensation overview

 - Devices using "lookahead": Dynamic processors often come with a "lookahead" feature, which introduces a negative delay on the sidechain signal to allow the gain reduction to catch fast transients more effectively.

-Further - check our article about Ableton devices which introduce latency.
+Further reading - Ableton devices which introduce latency.

 As of Live 9.2, audio, automation, and modulation are fully compensated.